Muralee Thummarukudy: Alma Mater

-Before joining the United Nations, Muralee was an Environmental Advisor to the oil companies of Shell Group in South East Asia and Middle-East.
+Before joining the United Nations, Muralee was an Environmental Advisor to the oil companies of Shell Group in South East Asia and Middle East.
 He responded to numerous oil spills and oil well fires during this period.
 He obtained his B.Tech degree from Mar Athanasius College of Engineering, Kothamangalam in Kerala in 1986.
-He obtained his M.Tech degree from Indian Institute of Technology Kanpur in 1988.
-He received his Ph.D from Indian Institute of Technology Kanpur in 1993.
+He obtained his M.Tech degree from IIT Kanpur in 1988.
+He received his PhD also from IIT Kanpur in 1993.
 He has published several books and writes articles in leading Malayalam dailies occasionally.
-Muralee is a winner of Kerala Sahitya Academi awards 2018 for humorous literature.
+Muralee is a winner of the Kerala Sahitya Academi Awards 2018 for humorous literature.

-Muralee Thummarukudy wrote a facebook post in Malayalam on terrorism which was published in various Malayalam dailies.
+Muralee Thummarukudy wrote a Facebook post in Malayalam on terrorism which was published in various Malayalam dailies.